 - Before starting to design, make sure that you have a mockup design ready.
 According to that, prepare all your copy and graphics.
 Having everything ready will make the work easier.
-If you are preparing posters to sell in e-store, offering personalized posters can be a fancy thing to offer.
-By integrating poster design tool to your online store, your customers will be able to design their own posters and place orders.
+If you are preparing posters to sell in an e-store, offering personalized posters can be a fancy thing to offer.
+By integrating poster design tool into your online store, your customers will be able to design their own posters and place orders.

-- Copy : Before writing the entire text, pay attention to your headline.
+- Copy: Before writing the entire text, pay attention to your headline.
 It should grab the most attention.
 After that, include relevant business information, call-to-action, and necessary contact information so that people can reach you.

 …or you can go all fancy:

 - Based on copy length and graphics, choose your font size.
 For example, if you have a lot of text, use small fonts and graphics.
 And if there is less text to display, big fonts and graphics will do the work.